Nom-nom-hub/blueprint-kit/templates/commands/goal.md

 - Avoid HOW to achieve goals (no implementation details).
 - Written for stakeholders, not developers.
 - DO NOT create any checklists that are embedded in the goals.
 That will be a separate command.

+## Decision-Making Hierarchy for Ambiguous Situations

+When user input is unclear or missing, use this hierarchy to make decisions:

+1. **Default to industry standard metrics** - When success metrics are ambiguous, choose common benchmarks for the domain (e.g., 99.9% uptime, <100ms response time, 90% user satisfaction)

+2. **Preserve business value** - When goal priorities are unclear, focus on outcomes that deliver the most business value

+3. **Prioritize achievable targets** - Choose realistic, attainable goals based on similar projects

+4. **Follow SMART criteria** - Ensure all goals are Specific, Measurable, Achievable, Relevant, and Time-bound

+5. **Document assumptions** - Clearly mark any decisions made based on defaults with [ASSUMPTION: brief explanation] markers

+## Error Handling and Validation

+1. **Before generating goals**: Verify prerequisites exist and are accessible
+2. **During generation**: Validate that all goals have specific, measurable criteria
+3. **After generation**: Confirm file is properly formatted and all success metrics are quantifiable
+4. **File operations**: Always update GOALS_FILE (never create new files) and validate file exists before writing

 ### Section Requirements